-Because only 17 iTIED chambers were available, the no-resin treatment in resins test I had only 2 replicates.
-In the following statistical analyses for this resins test I, chemistry data for the spiked source water was used as a third no-resin replicate, because it was untreated, similar to the iTIED control samples.
+Because only 17 iTIED chambers were available, the noresin treatment in resins test I had only 2 replicates.
+In the following statistical analyses for resins test I, chemistry data for the spiked source water were used for the third no-resin replicate, because it was untreated, similar to the iTIED control samples.